cpputest/cpputest.github.io/mocking_manual.markdown

 title: CppUTest Mocking Manual
 ---

 CppUTest has support for building mocks.
-This document described the mocking support.
+This document describes the mocking support.
 A couple of design goals for the mocking support were:

 * Same design goals as CppuTest -- limited C++ set to make it well suitable for embedded soft.